LorenzoBocchio/Portfolio/README.md

 # **Projects**

 ### [Sentiment and Semantics: Applying NLP to Uncover Media Framing Techniques in Environmental News (May 2023)](Projects/sentiment_n_semantic.md)
-Trying to find differences between the framing of environmental news in conservative media versus liberal media.
+Finding differences between the framing of environmental news in conservative media versus liberal media by employing NLP techniques.

 ### **Timing of peridural catheter removal in the mother with risk factors for post-partum complications and without risk factors (November 2022)**
 Statistical Consultancy for Dr. Setti and Dr. Menko.
 Comparing the distributions of complications in ASST Spedali Civili di Brescia parturients divided by risk factors.

 ### **Application of Hidden Markov Models to Longitudinal Data (November 2022)**
-For the Advanced Statistical Learning course.
 Focused on the theoretical application of HMMs to longitudinal data, applying parameters' pooling and discrete or continuous random effects.

 ### [Clustering tweets with Vectorization algorithms using Python (February 2022)](Projects/covid_tweet_clustering.md)
-For the Machine Learning Systems For Data Science exam.
-Tested different clustering techniques (K-Means, DBSCAN, BIRCH, Hierarchical Agglomerative) on almost a million tweets.
+Testing various clustering techniques (K-Means, DBSCAN, BIRCH, Hierarchical Agglomerative) on almost a million tweets.
 Applied TF-IDF and CountVectorizer to convert data from a raw format into vectors of real numbers.

 ### **Identification of clusters with Projection Pursuit-based methods (Bachelor Thesis, September 2021)**
 The objective was using PCA and projection pursuit to cluster a dataset with high dimensionality, composed of 8221 variables measured on 34 subjects.
 In order to overcome the absence of gaussianity, the Wilcoxon-Mann-Whitney test was used to compare the distribution of subpopulations.

 ### **Dissecting Comedy: Sentiment Analysis, Classification and Topic Modelling of Text Data using R (June 2021)**
-Scraped and analyzed 228 Comedy Specials' scripts for the Statistical Methods for Data Science exam.
+Scraped and analyzed 228 Comedy Specials' scripts.
 Built a metric based on obscene language for classification and performed topic modeling for clustering.

 <div style="height: 4px; background-color: #333; margin: 20px 0;"></div>